XmingHsueh/STO-EC/README.md

 |Solution Adaptation|RQ4: What contributes to the effectiveness of solution adaptation models in S-ESTO?|
 |Integration of Selection and Adaptation|RQ5:  How to integrate solution selection and solution adaptation for S-ESTO?|

+The first two RQs aim to investigate similarity metrics in selection-based approaches while the third and fourth RQs focus on adaptation models in adaptation-based approaches.
+To curb the negative transfer, solution selection and solution adaptation can be integrated.
+The last RQ focuses on investigating this integration.

 ## Citation